Last Updated March, 2022

 Places to Visit on Larnaca to Limassol Road Trip

-Since the main international airport is in Larnaca, it makes the city the best starting point for road trips on the island.
+Since the main international airport in Cyprus is in Larnaca, it makes the city the best starting point for road trips on the island.
 It is convenient to rent a car either right on the arrival or on the following day.
 You can always spend a night or two in the city and then start the adventures.

 Even if you are staying in Ayia Napa, you’ll be going through Larnaca anyway.
 But if you are staying in Limassol, then start a road trip from there and finish in Larnaca.